hitontology/ontology/README.md

-# ontology
-The Health IT Ontology.
+# HITO—The Health IT Ontology